mrjokester0101/Character-Map/README.md

 * 13311 different characters

 Drawbacks:
-* High memory usage
-* 242 MB storage
 * Little slow loading speed
 * No white mode so expect a compatibility issue for light mode on it.

 > [!NOTE]
-> This application is on version 1 so expect bugs.<br>
-> Also i'm just enjoying learning more about scripting/programming and learning as I go.<br>
+> I'm just enjoying learning more about scripting/programming and learning as I go.<br>
 > I'm a person who enjoys working alone so don't take it personally if i don't accept pull requests.

 ## Community